Ebazhanov/linkedin-skill-assessments-quizzes/rest-api/rest-api-quiz.md

 - [ ] `Use the Content-Type header.`
 - [x] `Use the Accept header.`

 #### Q47.
-When a user attempts to access a record that is not their own, whitch HTTP response code is the most appropriate?
+When a user attempts to access a record that is not their own, which HTTP response code is the most appropriate?

 - [ ] `403`
 - [ ] `404`